What if there were a way to get feedback on your code every time you compiled?

-(If you do have a previous xcconfig, then edit it to
+If you do have a previous xcconfig, then edit it to add the directive

 Then scroll down through the various Xcode warning sections.
 When you reach the last one, shift-click the last entry.
 This should select all the warning settings.
 Press delete.
 This will clear the project-level overrides, causing the settings to fall back to what the xcconfig specifies.